PetsPets for studWanted petsBreeders

 Accessories & services

 SupportSupport & safety portal

-Patellar luxation or luxating patella is a condition of the knee (and so affects the front limbs only) that can cause pain and difficulty with the mobility of the affected dog.
+Patellar luxation or luxating patella is a condition of the knee (and so affects the back limbs only) that can cause pain and difficulty with the mobility of the affected dog.
 It usually presents itself fairly early in life, often before the dog in question reaches six months of age.
 It is most commonly considered to be a breed-specific condition, and while any dog can theoretically develop patellar luxation, it is nevertheless more prevalent in certain breeds and types of dogs, most of them toy or small-breed.

 Patellar luxation or luxating patella is also sometimes called “floating kneecap syndrome,” and refers to a propensity for the kneecap to dislocate or become dislodged.
 The kneecap of the normal dog is held in place by the ridges of the patella, which should hold it securely while allowing for free movement and rotation.
 When the ridges of the patella are not as pronounced as they should be, they may prove to be too shallow to hold the kneecap in place securely at all times, leading to the kneecap slipping or dislocating out of place.
 This dislocation can occur suddenly and then correct itself by the kneecap moving back into place just as quickly, or may result in a permanent or recurrent dislocation that will require surgical intervention.